Lucsantosg/CloudLogAnalysis/tutorials/container_logs.md

 ## Prerequisites
 {: #prereq}

-1. Be a member or an owner of an {{site.data.keyword.Bluemix_notm}} account with permissions to create Kubernetes standard clusters, deploy apps into clusters, and query the logs in {{site.data.keyword.Bluemix_notm}} for advanced analysis in Kibana.
+1. Be a member or an owner of an {{site.data.keyword.cloud_notm}} account with permissions to create Kubernetes standard clusters, deploy apps into clusters, and query the logs in {{site.data.keyword.cloud_notm}} for advanced analysis in Kibana.

-    Your user ID for the {{site.data.keyword.Bluemix_notm}} must have the following policies assigned:
+    Your user ID for the {{site.data.keyword.cloud_notm}} must have the following policies assigned:

     * An IAM policy for the {{site.data.keyword.containershort}} with *editor*, *operator* or *administrator* permissions.
     * A CF role for the space where the {{site.data.keyword.loganalysisshort}} service is provisioned with *developer* permissions.